+The top national scholarships available to nursing students are a way to get free money to pay for your nursing degree.
 Working nurses have a lot of pressures on them: long hours, fast pace, and literal life-and-death responsibility – and that’s just on the job.
 Add the pressures of licensure, continuing education, family obligations, and every other necessity in modern life, and going back to school for a higher degree might seem like the straw that breaks the camel’s back.
-Yet, despite all of their challenges, thousands of nurses go back to school every year to earn their BSN, move up into an MSN to become a Nurse Practitioner, forensic nurse, or other advanced practice specialist, or even go all the way to earn their Doctor of Nursing Practice (as a nurse anesthetist, for example) or PhD.
+Yet, despite all of their challenges, thousands of nurses go back to school every year to earn their BSN, move up into an MSN to become a Nurse Practitioner, forensic nurse, or another advanced practice specialist, or even go all the way to earn their Doctor of Nursing Practice (as a nurse anesthetist, for example) or PhD.

 Nurses have enough to worry about without having to worry about how to pay for their higher degree.
 That’s why Nursing School Hub has put together a list of the best national nursing scholarships.
 This guide (not a ranking, because there’s no reason for scholarships to be in competition) covers scholarships at every level of nursing, from undergraduate to doctoral, and offers opportunities for nurses from every region, background, and specialization.

-Methodology for Choosing the Best National Nursing Scholarships
+Methodology for Choosing the Best National Scholarships Available to Nursing Students

-- National scholarships, with no state/regional requirements, aimed at nursing students attending an American college.
-Only undergraduate, master’s, or doctoral candidates nursing scholarships with an explicitly stated award amount or stipend have been included.
+- National scholarships, with no state/regional requirements, are aimed at nursing students attending an American college.
+Only undergraduate, master’s, or doctoral candidate’s nursing scholarships with an explicitly stated award amount or stipend have been included.

 - Please read scholarship application requirements carefully, as some criteria include a membership, service, or employment commitment.